How to Use the Vocabulary Word Bank Pages

-The vocabulary page is an important foundation for each unit because the words are used in various ways throughout the unit.
+The vocabulary word bank page can be really helpful because the words are used in various ways throughout the unit.

 In Beginners 4 and up, the page is designed with words at the bottom separated from the pictures at the top so you can fold them under or cut them off.
 This pushes students to recall the words from memory, not just read them off the page.
 See this article on the research and benefits of spaced repetition.